 Background: Zinc (Zn), an essential micronutrient, regulates and maintains neurological functions.
 However, both Zn deficiency and excess can cause oxidative stress and neurodegenerative diseases.
 As previously reported, immunoglobulin G (IgG) can modulate oxidative stress in various disorders.

-Aims: This study aimed to investigate whether IgG treatment can alleviate oxidative stress caused by Zn0 on microglia in vitro.
+Aims: To investigate whether IgG treatment can alleviate oxidative stress caused by Zn0 on microglia in vitro.

 Study Design: In vitro study.